modelscope/data-juicer/README.md

 | `.[tools]`       | Install dependencies for dedicated tools, such as quality classifiers.                       |
 | `.[sandbox]`     | Install all dependencies for sandbox.                                                        |

+- Install dependencies for specific OPs

+With the growth of the number of OPs, the dependencies of all OPs becomes very heavy.
+Instead of using the command `pip install -v -e .[sci]` to install all dependencies, we provide two alternative, lighter options:

+  - Automatic Minimal Dependency Installation: During the execution of Data-Juicer, minimal dependencies will be automatically installed.
+This allows for immediate execution, but may potentially lead to dependency conflicts.

+  - Manual Minimal Dependency Installation: To manually install minimal dependencies tailored to a specific execution configuration, run the following command:
+    ```shell
+    python tools/install_by_recipe.py --config path_to_your_data-juicer_config_file
+    ```

 ### Using pip

 - Run the following command to install the latest released `data_juicer` using `pip`: